babiaxr/aframe-babia-components/docs/CONTRIBUTING.md

 ## Develop code in BabiaXR

-In order to develop code for babia, e.g. a new component, you have to add it to the `index.js` file using `require` sintax:
+In order to develop code for BabiaXR, e.g. a new component, you have to add it to the `index.js` file using `require` sintax:

 ```
 // index.js file